Air Source Heat Pump Cost UK (2026 Guide)

 • Electrical connections and isolators

-Some quotes also include radiator upgrades, buffer tanks, magnetic filters, and smart controls, while others price these separately.
-That’s one reason quotes can vary so much even when two installers appear to be offering a similar system.
+Some quotes also include radiator upgrades, buffer tanks, magnetic filters, smart controls and monitoring equipment, while others price these separately.
+This is one reason two heat pump quotes can look very different even when the outdoor unit appears similar.

 What Increases the Cost of a Heat Pump Installation?

-Many of these factors also affect long-term performance, which is why installation cost should always be considered alongside running costs and system efficiency.
+Many of the things that increase the upfront cost also affect long-term performance.
+That is why installation cost should always be considered alongside running costs and system efficiency.

 Heat pumps usually work best at lower flow temperatures, so some homes need larger radiators or additional emitters to heat rooms properly.
 If you are unsure whether your current setup is suitable, read our guide on whether you need new radiators for a heat pump.

 If you are replacing a combi boiler, you may also need a hot water cylinder and related plumbing work.
 This is one of the biggest extra costs in many retrofit projects.
-See Combi Boiler to Heat Pump UK.”
+See our guide to replacing a combi boiler with a heat pump.

-Some installations need additional electrical work such as an isolator, upgraded consumer unit arrangements, or other electrical alterations.
+Some installations need additional electrical work such as an isolator, consumer unit changes or other alterations.
+The amount depends on the existing electrical setup and the requirements of the heat pump installation.

-Older homes, difficult access, awkward layouts, long pipe runs, and unusual system designs can all increase labour time and total cost.
+Older homes, difficult access, awkward layouts, long pipe runs and unusual heating systems can all increase labour time and total cost.

 Typical Extra Costs to Consider